SatsumaSegment/Knitify/README.md

 - data.txt contains the number of stitches
 - image.txt contains the ASCII image
 - KnitMe.txt contains the image and number of stitches

+There are some example files in this repo which show you exactly what this program does.